SQL-Server-projects/Reporting-Services-examples/README.md

 ## Software

-Here is a list of software I use for my environment
+Below is a curated list of essential software I use to manage and enhance my development, reporting, and productivity tasks.
+Each entry includes the name, description, and a direct link for easy access.

 <kbd>